saadricklamar/shakesbeer/README.md

 npm start will run the app in the development mode.
 When the server is running, open http://localhost:3000 to view it in the browser.

-If any alterations to the code are made, then the page will reload.
+If any alterations to the code are made, then the page will refresh.

 # Home Page